DennisMalm/BLE-scanner/README.md

 # BLE-scanner

-Simple android app for scanning BLE devices.
+Simple android app for scanning BLE devices built with ionic and react.

 ## Links